-Chrissy Teigen Nailed In A Hit And Run Accident, Luckily She’s Fine
+Chrissy Teigen Involved In A Hit-And-Run Accident, Luckily She’s Fine

 — Keka (@AhmedAhmedkeka) February 8, 2017

 But even when Teigen is dressed to impress, wardrobe malfunctions happen, says People Magazine, which covered Chrissy Teigen’s Super Bowl nip slip.
-Ironically, Teigen’s nip slip happened at the same event, and in the same city where Janet Jackson had hers in 2004.
+Ironically, Teigen’s nip slip happened at the same event and in the same city where Janet Jackson had hers in 2004.
 A fan sent Teigen a video on Twitter of the moment when one of Teigen’s nipples popped out through her fishnet shirt.
-Teigen found humor in the situation and captioned the video for the fan, and others who saw the video, or the live moment during the Super Bowl.
+Teigen found humor in the situation and captioned the video for the fan, and others who saw the video or the live moment during the Super Bowl.

 “Boom goes the dynamite.”

 This wasn’t the first wardrobe malfunction that Chrissy Teigen has suffered at a public event, as some might recall, at the AMA awards on the red carpet, when Teigen flashed the cameras.
-After that event she mock-apologized.
+After that event, she offered a mock apology.

 “Anyone harmed mentally or physically by [her] hooha.”